 What Are Functional Mushrooms?

-Functional mushrooms, also known as medicinal mushrooms, are fungi that offer various health benefits beyond basic nutrition.
+Functional mushrooms or functional fungi are fungi that offer various benefits beyond basic nutrition.
 Unlike common culinary mushrooms, functional mushrooms are rich in bioactive compounds that can support overall well-being.
-Some of the most well-known functional mushrooms include Reishi, Chaga, Lion’s Mane, and Cordyceps.
+Some of the most well-known functional mushrooms include Turkey Tail, Reishi, Chaga, Lion’s Mane, and Cordyceps.

 Key Benefits of Functional Mushrooms